 Pronunciation of 'Codiaeum'

-The word 'Codiaeum' refers to a genus of plants commonly known as crotons, which are native to Southeast Asia and the Pacific Islands.
-It is pronounced as 'koh-DEE-ee-um' in English.
+The word 'Codiaeum' refers to a genus of plants commonly known as crotons.
+It is pronounced as 'koh-DEE-ee-um' in English (en-US).

 Word Origin

-The word 'Codiaeum' originates from the Greek word 'kodeia,' meaning 'head,' possibly referring to the shape of the plant's fruit.
+The word 'Codiaeum' originates from New Latin, derived from the Greek word 'kodeia,' meaning 'head of a poppy.'
+It is used in botanical nomenclature.

 Pronunciation Details